-Connectors, cables, and components for personal computers are only few of the products that they offer in their product ranges.
+Connectors, cables, and components for personal computers are only a few of the products that they offer in their product ranges.

 Foxconn is another name for the company that goes by the name Hon Hai Precision Industry Co.
-They are recognized as one of the contract electronics manufacturers for a variety of various brands.
+They are recognized as one of the contract electronics manufacturers for a variety of brands.

 - To learn more about your device or phone, select either the About Device or About Phone option from the drop-down menu.

 - Check the Information or Status of the Hardware.

 - Hover down the page.
 You will find the WiFi-MAC address at the very bottom.

 - Then, tap on the Home Network Security app button (>>>) followed by the Menu icon

 - After selecting ‘Devices,’ run a MAC ID search.